NotJoeMartinez/yt-fts/README.md

-  list                Lists channels saved in the database. search              Search for a specified text within a channel, a... semantic-search     Semantic search for specified text. update              Updates a specified YouTube channel.
+  list                Lists channels saved in the database. search              Search for a specified text within a channel, a... semantic-search     Semantic search for specified text. show                Show transcripts for a video or list of videos... update              Updates a specified YouTube channel.
 ```